csenol/2.10.0-RC3-Benchmark/README.md

 ## Usage
     sbt assembly

-This will create a jar file file in target with name bench2.10.jar.
+This will create a jar file in target with name bench2.10.jar.
 You can change scala version and sbt version by manipulating  build.sbt

     java -javaagent:lib/allocation.jar -jar target/bench2.10.jar  1 1

 This will instrument code and create a report.
 First Parameter for number of iterations on Sundaram second is for Eratosthenes

 ## Results
+30 times more allocation on Eratosthenes Becnmark with scala 2.9.2.
+Thats why it is so fast in 2.10

     java -javaagent:lib/allocation.jar -jar target/bench2.10.jar  1 1
     Sieve of Sundaram
     ___________________________